Alexander Hamilton: Manufacturing and industry

 Hamilton's next report was his Report on Manufactures.
 Although he was requested by Congress on January 15, 1790, for a report for manufacturing that would expand the United States' independence, the report was not submitted until December 5, 1791.
-In the report, Hamilton quoted from Wealth of Nations and used the French physiocrats as an example for rejecting agrarianism and the physiocratic theory, respectively.
+In the report, Hamilton quoted from The Wealth of Nations and used the French physiocrats as an example for rejecting agrarianism and the physiocratic theory, respectively.
 Hamilton also refuted Smith's ideas of government noninterference, as it would have been detrimental for trade with other countries.
 Hamilton also thought that the United States, being a primarily agrarian country, would be at a disadvantage in dealing with Europe.
 In response to the agrarian detractors, Hamilton stated that the agriculturists' interest would be advanced by manufactures, and that agriculture was just as productive as manufacturing.

-Hamilton argued that developing an industrial economy is impossible without protective tariffs.
+Hamilton argued for industrial policy to support a modern manufacturing industry in the United States.
 Among the ways that the government should assist manufacturing, Hamilton argued for government assistance to "infant industries" so they can achieve economies of scale, by levying protective duties on imported foreign goods that were also manufactured in the United States, for withdrawing duties levied on raw materials needed for domestic manufacturing, and pecuniary boundaries.
-He also called for encouraging immigration for people to better themselves in similar employment opportunities.
+He also encouraged immigration as a way to improve the American work force.
 Congress shelved the report without much debate, except for Madison's objection to Hamilton's formulation of the general welfare clause, which Hamilton construed liberally as a legal basis for his extensive programs.